Nameless-Monster-Nerd/gsmarena-api/README.md

-# GSMArena API (gsmarena.com)
+# gsm API (gsm.com)

-GSMArena phone specification and finder.
+gsm phone specification and finder.
 This project is still in early development.

-The API basically reads from GSMArena website and results JSON data.
+The API basically reads from the GSM website and returns JSON data.

 ## Table of Contents